Change My Order

 * Due to COVID-19, the number of persons entering the courthouse must be limited in order to meet social distancing requirements per public health guidelines.
 Please read the Public Notice, effective as of June 1, 2020.

-Child support hearings are held in Department 15, located on the first floor of the courthouse.
-Please see map below.
+Child Support hearings are held in Department 9, located downstairs on the basement level floor of the courthouse.

 While court sessions begin at 8:30 am and 1:30 pm, this does not mean that is when your hearing will take place.
 Please be prepared to stay for multiple hours.
 If you have questions regarding your hearing, you may reach out to your child support case manager, or call 1 (866) 901-3212.